 Fundamentals of Photography 2 builds on the foundational skills developed in ARTS 1710.
 Fundamentals of Photography 1.
 We continue to explore composition, lighting, visual design, exposure and camera fundamentals.
 Students are introduced to digital photography to further enhance the capability of personal expression available in the photographic medium.
 The class explores scanning, digital SLR cameras, creating contact sheets, managing digital work flow and presentation.
-Students develop the skills necessary to produce a high-quality photographic portfolio.
-(Prerequisite(s): ARTS 1715 Black and White Photography 1 with a grade of "C" or better) (MnTC: Goal 6) 3C/3/0/0
+Students develop the skills necessary to produce a highquality photographic portfolio.
+A \$200 camera deposit will be collected from students who need to borrow a film camera.
+The deposit will be refunded at the end of the semester provided the camera is returned undamaged and in working condition.
+(Prerequisite(s): ARTS 1710 Fundamentals of Photography 1 with a grade of "C" or better) (MnTC: Goal 6) 3C/3/0/0